Asian houbara: Threats

-The species was once nearly hunted to near-extinction in the Middle East by Arab falconers, hunters and poachers.
+The Asian houbara was once nearly hunted to near-extinction in the Middle East by Arab falconers, hunters and poachers.
 It was considered great sport in colonial India, especially to hunt tiloor (the local name) from camel back.
 The bird would be approached in narrowing circles and on close approach the bustard would squat on the ground and conceal itself.
 The introduction of jeeps and guns however led to a drastic decline in the population of the species.
 Hunts in some parts of Pakistan have been organized for wealthy Arabs who purchase permits to hunt a limited number of birds but routinely exceed quotas.
 The meat of this bustard is considered in the Arab world to be an aphrodisiac and a diuretic according to another source.

 Rapid population declines of about 50% were seen in their breeding grounds in Kazakhstan between 1998 and 2002 and thought to be due to hunting, especially in their winter grounds.